Tagged Articles

 Restaurant Sales Continued to Decline in May

-May was a disappointing month for chain restaurants, according to data from TDn2K’s Restaurant Industry Snapshot, which is based on weekly sales
+May was a disappointing month for chain restaurants, according to data from TDn2K’s Restaurant Industry Snapshot, which is based on weekly sales from more than 27,000 restaurant units across more than 155 brands.

 U.S. Independent Restaurant Count Declines, NPD Reports